matlab-deep-learning/constrained-deep-learning/examples/convex/classificationCIFAR10/TrainICNNOnCIFAR10Example.md

 imshow(im)
 </pre>

-# Define FICCNN Network Architecture
+# Define FIC-CNN Network Architecture

 Use the <samp>buildConvexCNN</samp> function to create a fully input convex convolutional neural network suitable for this data set.